 Treatment for Dual Diagnosis: Behavioral Therapy

 Behavioral Therapy: This approach works to help people change harmful behaviors and develop healthier ones.
-This is helpful because, in order to overcome addiction, individuals must address unhealthy behaviors (i.e. substance abuse, self-medication, violence, anger-related behavior, etc.).
+In order to overcome addiction, individuals must address unhealthy behaviors (i.e. substance abuse, self-medication, violence, anger-related behavior, etc.).

 Cognitive Behavioral Therapy: Also known as CBT, cognitive behavioral therapy is a type of behavioral therapy.
 It focuses on the thought patterns and processes of those in treatment.
-It is literally the focus on cognitive behaviors.
-In other words, it pays close attention to the actions of the mind, the thoughts people have and why.
+In other words, it pays close attention to the actions of the mind, the thoughts people have, and why.
 By focusing on these areas, individuals can identify any harmful, addiction-related thoughts.
 After identifying these thoughts, individuals can also learn how to properly address them and replace them with better ones.
-For example, thoughts of worthlessness, guilt, blame (on oneself or another), and more can encourage addiction.
-But, positive and healthy thoughts can help people to overcome addiction and any behaviors related to it.

-Dialectical Behavioral Therapy: This is another type of behavioral therapy and is often called DBT.
-It’s similar to CBT since it works to identify and modify harmful thought processes.
-DBT works to help change and improve behaviors, emotions, feelings and thinking patterns.
+Dialectical Behavioral Therapy: This is another type of behavioral therapy, often called DBT.
+It’s similar to CBT in that it works to identify and modify harmful thought processes.
+DBT works to help change and improve behaviors, emotions, feelings, and thinking patterns.
 It helps people to identify both their strengths and their weaknesses.
-Finally, it works to help individuals learn how to avoid or deal with situations that might trigger a relapse.
+This therapy also works to help individuals learn how to avoid or deal with situations that might trigger a relapse.

 Let Us Help You Find Freedom Today